fredmutisya/batch_processing_pipeline_apachespark_iubh/README.md

 The preprocessing has a csv output which can be fed into a deep learning module using the tensorflow image which has intergrated Keras.

-For managing the HDFS system it is recommend
+For managing the HDFS system in practice, it is recommend to use Hortonworks/Cloudera which has Apache Ambari, Sqoop, Apache spark, HIVE and HDFS in the same installation